 Watercourse Assessment Reports – or WARs as they are termed – are an integrated assessment, management and enhancement framework that play a key role in achieving these strategic objectives and delivering effective ecological health and efficient stormwater function across the region’s rivers and streams.

 We recognised that WARs support both development and water sensitive design outcomes and would be used to inform the “master planning” process and Council-led management and restoration interventions, so we focused on gaining a thorough understanding of the strategic context in which the WARs would be used.
 We did this by:

-working closely alongside the client to strike the balance between watercourse protection and enhancement in the context of existing stream values and enabling development;
+Working closely alongside the client to strike the balance between watercourse protection and enhancement in the context of existing stream values and enabling development; and

 The WARs took into account the significant growth pressures facing the Auckland region and the important role played by urban streams in conveying stormwater within realistic environmental and economic constraints.

 4Sight continues to assist the Healthy Waters Unit and greater-Council achieve its strategic goals and objectives related to our valued blue and green networks and communities.